Cell structures for the Yokonuma-Hecke algebra and the algebra of braids and ties: Introduction

 As an application of our cellular basis we show that $ \EE$ is isomorphic to a direct sum of matrix algebras over certain wreath product algebras $ \mathcal{H}^{wr}_{\alpha} \! \! $, depending on a partition $ \alpha$.
 An essential ingredient in the proof of this result is a compatibility property of our cellular basis for $ \EE$ with respect to these subalgebras.
 It appears to be a key feature of Murphy's standard basis and its generalizations that they carry compatibility properties of this kind, see for example \cite{MHar}, \cite{EG} and \cite{BdVE}, and thus our work can be viewed as a manifestation of this phenomenon.

 We thank the organizers of the Representation Theory Programme at the Institut Mittag-Leffler for the possibility to present this work in April 2015.
 We thank G. Lusztig for pointing out on that occasion that the isomorphism Theorem for $ \Y $ is proved already in \cite{L2}.
-We thank J. Juyumaya for pointing out a missing condition in a first version of Theorem \ref{embeddding}.
-Finally, we thank M. Chlouveraki and L. Poulain d'Andecy for sending us their comments and D. Plaza for many useful discussions on the topic of the paper.
+We thank J. Juyumaya for pointing out a missing condition in a first version of Theorem \ref{embeddding}. {We also} thank M. Chlouveraki, L. Poulain d'Andecy {and S. Rostam} for their comments and D. Plaza for many useful discussions on the topic of the paper.

+Finally, but not least, it is a great pleasure to thank the anonymous referee for a very detailed list of criticisms and suggestions that helped us greatly improve the text.